sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

-#### 11. Consider the following CUDA kernel and the coresponding host function that calls it:
+#### 11. Consider the following CUDA kernel and the corresponding host function that calls it:

 ```c++
 __global__ void foo_kernel(float* a, float* b){